ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/AWS_-_SNS.md

 tags: [hmpps]
 ---

-"Amazon Simple Notification Service (SNS) is a highly available, durable, secure, fully managed pub/sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications."
+Amazon Simple Notification Service (SNS) is a highly available, durable, secure, fully managed pub/sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications.